ardab-0/GalvoTracker/README.md

   make
   The module file is generated in build folder inside the Release or Debug directory based on the compile mode.
 (Example module file: circle_detector_module.cp38-win_amd64.pyd)

-  - Circle detection library must have the same python version with the environment python version
+  - Circle detection library must have the same python version with the environment python version.
-  - You must place opencv dll files next to circle detection module file
+  - You must place opencv dll files next to circle detection module file.
-  - You must give execution rigts to dll and module files in circle detection library, otherwise you get access denied error during load dll operation
+  - You must give execution rigts to dll and module files in circle detection library, otherwise you get access denied error during load dll operation.